3 Methods to Learn Chinese with Subtitles (Plus Resources)

 If you’re watching Chinese movies with native language subtitles, you can switch to Chinese subtitles to see how a specific word is written.
 In Chinese, there are a lot of characters whose pronunciation is exactly the same but are actually completely different words.

-If you’re watching Chinese movies with Chinese subtitles, you can switch to native language subtitles when you’re uncertain about a word or phrase.
-This is useful for intermediate to advanced learners because it forces you to listen and read in Chinese but instead of looking up unknown words in a dictionary, you have the capability of switching subtitles for a quick translation.
+If you’re using this method, you can switch to your native language when you’re uncertain about a word or phrase.
+This is useful for intermediate to advanced learners because it forces you to listen and read in Chinese.
+But instead of looking up unknown words in a dictionary, switching the subtitles will give you a quick translation.

 Pause frequently to focus on new or interesting vocabulary